 CASE and Carnegie Foundation 'U.S. Professors of the Year' Award (South Carolina winner)

-Governor's Professor of the Year for the State of South Carolina (state’s highest honor for academia)
+Governor's Distinguished Professor and South Carolina Professor of the Year (state’s highest honor for academia)

 Michael J. Mungo Distinguished Professor of the Year (the university’s most prestigious award)